 Welcome

-I am a lecturer (assistant professor) in the Department of Economics at LSE.
+I am an assistant professor (tenured) in the Department of Economics at LSE.
 Before this, I was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.
 I hold a PhD in Economics from the University of California Berkeley, and a S.B. in Economics from MIT.

 I co-direct the STICERD Psychology and Economics Programme.
 The Psychology and Economics Seminar Schedule is found here.